Adventure (Madeon album): Background

-The official album announcement followed on 19 January 2015, which included a release date of 30 March, the official track listing in standard and deluxe edition, both artworks and pre-order links for all editions.
+The official album announcement followed on 19 January 2015, which included a release date of 30 March, the official track listing in the standard and deluxe editions, artworks, and pre-order links for all editions.

 Madeon's press release states:With Adventure, I wanted to capture the feeling and sensibility of my teenage years.
 I wanted the album to start very vibrant and pop and end with a more contemplative tone.
 In making the record, I both collaborated in the studio with some of my favourite musicians, and wrote and performed vocals on songs myself, two things I hadn’t really done before with my own music.
 In February, Leclercq tweeted that he was working on his new live show Adventure Live.
 The show began on 10 April 2015 in San Francisco, and is a 22-stop tour in North America.
 The show premiered in London on 31 March.

 On 18 March 2015, the Adventure Machine was launched as a promotional tool.
 The web app allows anyone to mix selected stems from Adventure together using their phone, tablet, computer or Novation Launchpad.
 Madeon posted on Facebook, stating, "You can combine samples from my album and create new mash-ups/mixes."
 The app was nominated for a Webby Award.

-On 24 March 2015, Adventure premiered on Spotify and iTunes for streaming.
+On 24 March 2015, Adventure premiered on Spotify and iTunes for streaming before the album's physical release.
 On the same day, Leclercq did a Reddit AMA.

-On 29 March 2022, Madeon formally announced the first pressing of the deluxe version of Adventure releasing the following day.
-This was the first time this version of the album was pressed onto vinyl.
-The vinyl included a secret bonus track following the final song of the album Only Way Out called Together, which up until that point had only been played live by madeon.
+On 29 March 2022, Leclercq formally announced the first pressing of the deluxe version of Adventure releasing the following day.
+The vinyl included a secret bonus track following the final song of the album Only Way Out called Together, which up until that point had only been played live by Leclercq.